JeremyGrieshop/react-monaco-editor/README.md

 # react-monaco-editor

+Use the Monaco editor within React!
 This project was first inspired by the work here:  https://raw.githubusercontent.com/SurenAt93/monaco-react

 ## Purpose